denshoproject/ddr-manual/source/admins/workflows.rst

 Pull `ddr` repository to `ddr-public` production/stage servers by running the Ansible playbook `ddrpub`.
 See "Run Ansible playbooks" section above.

-Pull `ddr` repository to any ddr integration VM (i.e., `kinkura`) that will be running `ddr-index`.
+Pull `ddr` repository to any ddr integration VM (i.e., `kinkura`) that will be running `ddrindex`.

-Run `ddr-index` against production Elasticsearch to refresh existing facets.
+Run `ddrindex` against production Elasticsearch to refresh existing facets.